askeko/Arch-Linux-log_04/post-installation.md

 ### Screen brightness
 1. Install acpilight: `pacman -S acpilight`.
 2. Edit `sudoers`: `sudo EDITOR=[editor of choice] visudo` and add the following (change username to your users name): `username ALL=(ALL) NOPASSWD: /usr/bin/xbacklight`.
-3. Add user to the video group: `sudo gpasswd -a absentia video` (not sure if this is actually necessary).
+3. Add user to the video group: `sudo gpasswd -a <username> video` (not sure if this is actually necessary).
 4. You still have to put sudo in front of the command, but password is no longer required: `sudo xbacklight -inc/dec #`.

 Might be enough to just append to the already listed nopasswd commands in visudo on my system.